5argon/arkham-starter/arkhamdb-pulls/README.md

 ## Initiating the pull

 ```
-deno run --allow-read --allow-write --allow-net pull.ts
+yarn pull
 ```

 `pulls` folder will be cleaned up and repopulated with new data once it is done.
 Then you need to manually make use of the pulled resources.
 In my case :

-- `card` folder is copied to `static/image/` statically uploaded path (= not compiled, just upload) of the nearby SvelteKit project.
+- `card` folder is manually copied to `static/image/` statically uploaded path (= not compiled, just upload) of the nearby SvelteKit project.
-- `json` folder's content are copied to `static/db`.
-These are intended to be publicly available for apps that wants a minified card database as well.
+- `json` folder's content are copied to :
+  - `lib/data` : For build time of arkham-starter.com.
+  - `static/db` : Allow direct linking to these processed files.

 ## What's in the `pulls` folder?

 - `card` : Inside are subfolders of different pre-cropped shapes of each card's image.
 The web has access to all these images and use URL structure to choose the right version for display.
 - `json` : Contains `.json` obtained from ArkhamDB and pre-processed.
 They are copied to the SvelteKit app before building.
-  - `playerdb.json` : Contains data of all player cards.
-Mythos cards are excluded completely.
-This site is not a complete card database unlike ArkhamDB.
+  - `playerdb.json` : Contains data of all player cards, including one in the Campaign.
   - `popupdb.json` : This is a minified version of `playerdb.json`.
 "Popup" means just enough card data to display a small popup such as that when you write a deck guide and type `#` character.
 Many fields are stripped out, many fields need further client-side transformation.
 We aim for smaller size for this one so user with bad internet connection could use the page if the page don't require full database.